noahkostesku/pretraining-saliency-downstream-classifiers/docs/07-eval-explain.md

 - saliency ranking procedure: average saliency within each patch, ranked from highest to lowest
 - insertion step schedule: restore one ranked patch at a time from the original image into the blurred baseline image
 - deletion step schedule: replace one ranked patch at a time in the original image with the corresponding blurred patch
-- target score definition based on the original-image predicted class
+- use the original saliency ranking as fixed input for the full curve; do not recompute saliency after each perturbation step in the main protocol

 ## Metric definitions

 - deletion AUC: lower is better
 - insertion AUC: higher is better
+- optional diagnostics: confidence drop after top-`k` deletion (for example `10%`, `20%`) and label-flip rate

 ## Evaluation procedure

-### 1. Load a saved saliency map
+### 1. Load saved saliency maps and metadata

+- load map, target class, and original-image target logit metadata
-- align it to the evaluation image
-- convert it into ranked `16 x 16` patches using the shared ranking procedure
+- align maps to the evaluation image and convert each map into ranked `16 x 16` patches

+### 2. Build analysis slices

+- primary slice: compute the per-seed intersection of correctly classified image ids across compared encoder conditions
+- supplementary slice: reuse all fixed `200` image ids

-### 2. Run deletion curve
+### 3. Run deletion curve

 - start from the original image
 - remove top-ranked regions according to the shared schedule
-- track the target score after each step
+- track target logit after each step
 - include the untouched original image as the first curve point

-### 3. Run insertion curve
+### 4. Run insertion curve

-- start from the masked baseline image
+- start from the blurred baseline image
 - add top-ranked regions according to the shared schedule
-- track the target score after each step
+- track target logit after each step
 - include the fully blurred baseline image as the first curve point

-### 4. Compute summary metrics
+### 5. Compute per-image outputs

-- compute AUC for each curve
+- compute insertion and deletion AUC for each image
+- optionally compute confidence-drop-at-`k` and flip indicators

+### 6. Aggregate reporting outputs

+- primary summary: average per-image metrics over the primary intersection slice for each seed
-- average per-image AUCs across the fixed `200`-image subset to obtain one seed-level score
+- supplementary summary: average per-image metrics over the full fixed `200` images for each seed
-- summarize each condition and method with the mean +- std of the three seed-level scores
+- summarize each condition/method with mean +- std across seeds `0`, `1`, and `2`

-## Uncertainty reporting
+## Uncertainty and significance reporting

-- primary paper summary: report the three seed-level means and the condition-level mean +- std across seeds
-- optional appendix summary: bootstrap images within each seed if an interval display is needed
-- if bootstrap is used, use image-level resampling with `1000` resamples and `95%` percentile intervals
-- record the bootstrap procedure clearly anywhere it is reported
+- primary paper summary should use the primary intersection slice
+- for cross-condition comparisons on the primary slice, report paired statistics over per-image AUC deltas
+- recommended options: paired bootstrap confidence intervals (`1000` resamples, `95%` percentile), paired Wilcoxon signed-rank, or paired permutation tests
+- if supplementary all-200 results are shown, label them as secondary diagnostics

 ## Comparison outputs

 For each encoder condition and explanation method, report:

-- seed-level mean deletion AUC for seeds `0`, `1`, and `2`
+- seed-level mean deletion AUC and insertion AUC for the primary slice
-- seed-level mean insertion AUC for seeds `0`, `1`, and `2`
+- seed-level mean deletion AUC and insertion AUC for the all-200 supplementary slice
-- mean deletion AUC
-- mean insertion AUC
-- mean +- std across the three seeds
+- condition-level mean +- std across seeds for both slices
-- bootstrap confidence intervals if computed in the appendix
-- number of evaluated images (`200` per seed)
-- confirmation that evaluated image ids and counts are identical across all conditions
+- evaluated image counts (`n_primary` per seed and `n_all=200`)
+- paired significance outputs used for primary cross-condition comparisons

 ## Sanity checks

 - random saliency should perform worse than useful explanations
 - a constant map should behave as a weak baseline
 - insertion and deletion should use exactly the same ranked units and target score definition
-- evaluated subset size should match across supervised, MoCo, SwaV, and random-init
+- perturbation settings must be identical across supervised, MoCo, SwaV, and random-init
+- primary slice ids must be subsets of the fixed `200` ids
-- the same `200` image ids must be reused for every condition and every seed
+- supplementary slice must use the same fixed `200` ids for every condition and seed

 ## Threats to validity to report

-- explanations are evaluated on the model-predicted class for a fixed subset that includes misclassified images
-- this is intentional for cross-condition fairness, especially for random-init, but some maps correspond to incorrect predictions
-- interpret lower-faithfulness behavior in random-init with this limitation in mind
+- primary intersection size can vary by seed and by which conditions are compared
+- supplementary all-200 results include misclassified images by design
+- insertion/deletion evaluates behavioral faithfulness, not semantic correctness

 ## Deliverables

 - a reproducible AUC evaluation script
 - per-image and aggregated explanation scores
-- per-seed explanation summaries before any cross-seed averaging
+- primary and supplementary per-seed summaries before cross-seed averaging
-- comparison-ready tables for supervised, MoCo, SwaV, and random-init
+- comparison-ready tables for supervised, MoCo, SwaV, and random-init with `n` counts and paired primary-slice statistics